Freshman Admission - 2014-15

 - Performance on standardized tests: the ACT Assessment Plus Writing or the SAT Reasoning Test

-- Quality, quantity, and level of course work taken throughout your entire high school program (including the strength of your senior year program), especially course work completed beyond the minimum "a–g" courses required for eligibility to the University of California
+- Quality, quantity, and level of course work taken throughout your entire high school program (including the strength of your senior year program), especially course work completed beyond the minimum "a–g" courses to meet the University of California admission requirements

 - The strength of the program taken within the context of the high school you attended